spang-lab/datatomb/README.md

   - `lastAccessBefore`: last access before some time point (unix time).
 Only available for admins and mainly used to identify deletion candidates
   - `child=<hash>`: returns all parents of `hash`
   - `hash=<hash>`: returns itself (can be used to check for existance of a hash)
+  - `commit`: commit or id that can be used to identify a commit.
+  - `project`: project id

 Several conditions are AND-connected.